canonical/chaos-engineering/docs/how-to/run_chaos_experiments.md

 Confirm your choices by clicking on the `Save` button.

-To bootstrap Chaos Infrastructure onto a Kubernetes cluster click on the newly created environment and then click the `+ Enable Chaos` button.
+To bootstrap a Chaos Infrastructure onto a Kubernetes cluster, select the newly created environment and then click on the `+ Enable Chaos` button.

 First, provide a name for the infrastructure.
 In this guide we will use `self-signed-certificates-test`: